Hello Daydreamers!

 Don’t you think it makes the cake topper pop up?
 How cute will this topper look on a romantic Valentine’s date?

 I use a patterned paper for the back.
-I would pick something else for next time, but it looks ten times better than a boring white background.
+Next time, I would pick something else, but it looks ten times better than a boring white background.

 Free SVG Cake Toppers

-As I promised. here are the free SVG cake toppers that you can use for any of your personal projects.
+Here are the free SVG cake toppers templates that you can use for any of your personal projects.

-Please don’t share them on any social media like Facebook groups or the “Public” option in Cricut Design Space.
-If you want to share them with someone, why not share this link so they can access them as well?
+Please don’t share them on social media like Facebook groups or the “Public” option in Cricut Design Space.
+If you want to share them with someone, why not share this link to access them as well?

 Making Cake Toppers with Uploaded SVG files